phegde494/StockForecaster/README.md

 # StockForecaster

-Uses simple linear regression with multiple variables to predict Alphabet Inc's stock.
+Uses linear regression with several relevant variables to build and train a model with years worth of data and predict Alphabet Inc's stock.